-This Canadian Conference will engage delegates in the collaborative practice of solution-focused care for people and their families, supported by paraprofessionals, peers, and mutual support systems.
-Delegates will learn how Recovery Capital can involve conventional medical model practices and community based interdisciplinary services work.
+This Canadian Conferences will engage delegates in the collaborative practice of solution-focused care for people and their families, supported by paraprofessionals, peers, and mutual support systems.
+Delegates will learn how Recovery Capital can involve conventional medical model practices and community-based interdisciplinary services work.

 Working together we can eliminate silos, and move towards the creation of better comprehensive systems of care for Canadians.

 Research has shifted from the pathology and short-term addiction treatment modalities to include more focused attention to recovery.
 Conference participants will learn those factors that seem to make people with substance use disorders more resilient.
 These characteristics have been termed ‘Recovery Capital’, defined by Granfield and Cloud as “The breadth and depth of internal and external resources that can be drawn upon to initiate and sustain Recovery from alcohol and other drug problems”.

 Recovery Capital is not a fixed value, it diminishes during active addiction and increases during sustained recovery.
 Recovery Capital may be grouped in four categories – internal: human and physical; and external: social and cultural.

 Recovery Capital interacts with problem severity to shape the intensity and duration of support needed to initiate and sustain recovery.
 Re-evaluation of Recovery Capital during the recovery journey may be used to determine the quality and even duration of successful sustained recovery from addiction.

 Human and Physical – includes housing, employment, nutrition, education, personal resources, mental, spiritual and emotional health, knowledge, coping, well-being, mindfulness, physical fitness, financial responsibility